 Employees will quit their jobs for any number of reasons, but one of the top reasons is that they don’t feel valued.
 To stay motivated, business organizations need to make their employees feel that they’re important.
 In fact, a study by the American Psychological Association revealed that the majority of the employees will do their best at work when they feel valued.

 Avoid treating your salespeople like money-making machines.
-Include them in the decision process, provide them with opportunities to enhance their skills, and show care for their well-being.
-Don’t forget to offer great compensation packages, as a recognition for their hard work.
+Include them in the decision process, provide effective sales coaching opportunities to enhance their skills, and show interest in their well-being.
+Additionally, you can offer compensation packages as a recognition for their hard work.

 Raising your team’s morale is as easy as giving credit to them and their work.
 Inside every salesperson is a highly competitive spirit with a can-do attitude.
 Make them feel that a successful transaction is not the only measurement for a job well done.
 Even if your sales employee failed to close all deals, it still pays to acknowledge them for their efforts.
 Make sure to reward hard work and dedication, even if transactions are not 100% successful.

 Additionally, never miss the chance to recognize a salesperson if they did something right or anything that deserves recognition.